Portrait of a Young Man with a Book (Bronzino): Provenance

 Portrait of a Young Man with a Book was created around the 1530s or 1540s for Cosimo I de' Medici.
 From there the piece can be traced to Lucien Bonaparte, Prince of Canino, Rome, and also Napoleon's brother by 1808.
 It was then sold at an auction in London in 1816, where it was listed in the sale catalog as "A Florentine Gentleman" by Sebastiano del Piombo.
 It was then acquired by Charles J. Nieuwenhuys, London in 1816.
-By 1841, the painting belonged to Count James Alexandre de Pourtalés-Gorgier in Paris and the painting's attribution remained as Sebastiano del Piombo.
+By 1841, the painting belonged to Count James-Alexandre de Pourtalès in Paris and the painting's attribution remained as Sebastiano del Piombo.
 After the Count's death in 1855, the painting was included in his estate sale in 1865.
 Baron Achille Seilliére, a French aristocrat living in the Château de Mello, purchased the painting at the estate sale in 1865 and had it until his death in 1873.
 Then, the painting passed to his daughter Jeanne Marguérite Seilliére, who became then Princesse de Sagan and later Duchesse de Talleyrand-Périgord in Paris.
 The painting was later acquired by M. Bourdariat in Paris and sold in 1898 to Durand-Ruel for 140,000 French francs and in turn sold it in the same year for $40,000 to the Havemeyer family.
 The Havemeyers were renowned art collectors in New York, owned the painting until Henry Osborne Havemeyer's death in 1907.
 After her husband's death, Louisine Havemeyer retained ownership until her death in 1929, at which point at her bequest, it entered the collection at the Metropolitan Museum of Art.